Questions about participation studies

-Once the drug is marketed, any side effects can be reported to the FAMHP.
+Once the medicine is marketed, any adverse effects can be reported to the FAMHP.
 The analysis of side effects allows the FAMHP to assess the safety profile of the medicines and take any necessary measures.

-Drug manufacturers can also organize trials on long-term safety and efficacy.
+Drug manufacturers may also organize trials on long-term safety and efficacy.

-The effectiveness of the drug can also be evaluated in populations other than those initially studied or in other indications.
+The effectiveness of the medicine may also be evaluated in populations other than those initially studied or in other indications.

 By participating in a clinical trial, you are first and foremost showing solidarity with the generations of today and tomorrow.
 A gesture of which you can be proud and for which you will certainly be thanked.

 Participating in a clinical trial is an important act of solidarity on a global level because the knowledge and experience gained during these trials is shared on an international level.
-In this way, medicine evolves beyond the borders of a country.
+This way, medicine evolves beyond the borders of a country.